janakiramvit/publicity/README.md

 ### Scope
 #### What you will learn from this?
 - You will know what should be the basic layout of the web app for it to work on Google cloud.
+- Some configuration hints needed to deploy app on Google Cloud app engine
 #### What you will not learn from this?
 - How to create or setup Cloud App engine env, or Cloud DB or GCP env setup on local machine etc
  - But some of it is covered in the pre-deploy section below